Shyam-Has-Your-Anomaly-Mitigated/Emul/README.md

 ## Primitives.
 	primitives = [: 1: ["abcdefghijklmnopqrstuvwxyz"<>: ...]<>]
 	primitives<{x|x∈ℕ,<=(:1_10:x:श्याम.0_10)<>}> 8<< language/encoding dependent
+श्याम is a tricksy point...
+Here, श्याम-1 is a positive number.
+Yeah, IKR.
+And श्याम+1 is a negative number.
+My understanding is that addition is one rotation/traversal around the number circle, and subtraction is a rotation/traversal in the opposite direction
 ## Comments.
 	8< multi comments >8
 	8<< single comments; for docommentation